quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Coalesced Packets {#coalesced}

-Multiple QUIC packets may be coalesced into a UDP datagram, with a datagram carrying one or more long header packets followed by zero or one short header packets.
+Multiple QUIC packets may be coalesced into a single UDP datagram, with a datagram carrying one or more long header packets followed by zero or one short header packets.
 When packets are coalesced, the Length fields in the long headers are used to separate QUIC packets; see {{Section 12.2 of QUIC-TRANSPORT}}.
-The length header field is variable length, and its position in the header is also variable depending on the length of the source and destination connection ID; see {{Section 17.2 of QUIC-TRANSPORT}}.
+The Length field is variable length, and its position in the header is also variable depending on the length of the source and destination connection ID; see {{Section 17.2 of QUIC-TRANSPORT}}.